dmudigdo/dmudigdo.github.io/_posts/2024-02-23-scraping-agents-from-real-estate-listings.md

 ## Finding the agent name in the HTML file

-To begin, given a single page of listing results, I needed to find the text corresponding to the agent name in each listing panel.
+It's always good to break down a problem into manageable chunks (and then put it together at the end and hope it doesn't fall apart).
+So to begin with, given a single page of listing results, I needed to find the text corresponding to the agent name in each listing panel.
 Inspecting the HTML of a listing panel, I found the agent logo `img` tag with the class `branding__image`.
 This `img` tag had an `alt` attribute that consistently contained the agent name (in the case below, it is 'Xceed Real Estate - HERDSMAN'):

 ```html
 <img class="branding__image" alt="Xceed Real Estate - HERDSMAN" src="downloaded1_files/logo_011.png">